In this video tutorial, we’ll show you how to use DDEV-Local to set up a PHP development environment from scratch on macOS.

 Need some help?

-We hope the video helps you set up your new web development environment on your Mac.
+We hope the video helps you set up your new Mac web development environment set up.
 If you get stuck, we’re happy to help.

 - Add questions tagged “ddev” to Stack Overflow.